scechin/urban-dictionary/README.md

 ![Urban Dictionary Terminal App](https://github.com/breatheco-de/english-dictionary-project-tutorial/blob/master/preview.gif?raw=true)

-The [Urban Dictionary](https://www.urbandictionary.com/) is an amazing resource for english language lovers; It features the accurate definitions of words, not like other services like Wikipedia, Oxford, etc.
+The [Urban Dictionary](https://www.urbandictionary.com/) is an amazing resource for english language lovers; It features the accurate definitions of words, not like other services like Wikipedia, Oxford, etc. 😅

-in this project your are going to build a terminal based (CLI) dictionary.
+In this project your are going to build a terminal based (CLI) dictionary.

 ### Before you begin

 1. Register a [RapidAPI.com](https://rapidapi.com/) account and make your to request a key for the [urban dictionary API](https://rapidapi.com/community/api/urban-dictionary).
 2. Watch this 15 min video to [understand pipenv](https://www.youtube.com/watch?v=6Qmnh5C4Pmo), the python package manager.
+3. Watch this 10 min video on [what are API Keys and credentials](https://www.youtube.com/watch?v=InoAIgBZIEA).

 ### Running the boilerplate